-IPAL is a structured path to earning an architecture license that gives students the opportunity to complete all the core licensure requirements while earning a degree.
-The IPAL option will provide you the opportunity to earn your license in less time by incorporating experience and examination during your education.
+IPAL is a structured path to earning an architecture license that allows students to complete all the core licensure requirements while earning a degree.
+The IPAL option allows students to earn their license in less time by incorporating experience and examination during their education.

 How can I become an IPAL student?

-IPAL options are currently offered at NAAB-accredited programs across the United States.
-To participate in IPAL, you’ll need to enroll in a ;program that offers an IPAL option.
+IPAL options are currently offered at architecture programs across the United States.
+To participate in IPAL, you’ll need to enroll in a program that offers an IPAL option.
 Contact your school for more information about participating in their IPAL option.

 Are all IPAL options the same?

-No. To be accepted into the IPAL initiative, programs must ensure that participating students are able to complete the AXP and take each division of the ARE prior to graduation.
+No. To be accepted into the IPAL initiative, programs must ensure that participating students are able to complete at least 75% of the AXP's total required hours (with experience documented across all six areas) and take all six divisions of the NCARB ARE 5.0 Practice Exams.
 It is up to the individual programs to determine how to best interweave experience and examination into their existing curricula.
-Some schools offer students assistance in finding employment that qualifies for the AXP, while others do not—check out the list of programs offering IPAL options and visit their websites to learn more about how they manage education, experience, and examination.
+Some schools offer students assistance in finding employment that qualifies for the AXP, while others do not—check out the list of programs providing IPAL options and visit their websites to learn more about how they manage education, experience, and examination.

-If I graduate from an IPAL option, will I be qualified for licensure?
+If I graduate from an IPAL option, will I still maintain my eligibility to take the ARE?

 What fees are associated with participating in IPAL?

-While NCARB does not charge a fee for participating in IPAL, students may encounter extra costs.
-Students will also need to pay the typical fees associated with NCARB’s AXP and ARE programs.
+NCARB does not charge a fee for participating in an IPAL program; however, students must pay the typical fees associated with NCARB’s AXP and ARE programs.

 Do all jurisdictions accept IPAL?